sherlock-audit/2022-08-sentiment-judging/README.md

 Avoid using `previewRedeem` function to calculate the price of the LP token of an ERC4626 vault.
 Consider implementing TWAP so that the price cannot be inflated or deflated within a single block/transaction or within a short period of time.

+## Sentiment Team
+Depends on the integration itself, so there's no action that can be taken right now.

+## Lead Senior Watson
+Acknowledged.

 # Issue M-11: Delisted assets can still be deposited and borrowed against by accounts that already have them
 Source: https://github.com/sherlock-audit/2022-08-sentiment-judging/tree/main/154-M
 ## Found by
 0x52, Kumpa, devtooligan, WATCHPUG